timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 This wasn’t the worst of it, but gives a sense at the thickness of the acacia trees.

 I’ve heard that slow and steady wins the race.
 We didn’t win any races, but we did eventually make it to Almograve.
 We picked up some cold cervajas on our way to our AirBnB and enjoyed the refreshing drink and the satisfaction of another great day.

+Coming soon our post on days three and four of our hiking adventure!